MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-codeunit-properties.md

 ---

 # Codeunit Properties

-This topic lists properties that apply to the Codeunit object, variables, text constants, methods, parameters, and return values.
+This topic lists properties that apply to the Codeunit object.

 |Property Name|Applies to|
 |-------------|-----------|